Cdelim/EyeTrackingVR/README.md

 ## Future Improvements

-- `- Support for additional VR headsets.`
+- Support for additional VR headsets.
-- `- Integration with AI to predict student performance trends.`
+- Integration with AI to predict student performance trends.
-- `- More detailed gaze heatmaps for visual analysis.`
+- More detailed gaze heatmaps for visual analysis.

 ## Contributors

-- `- Cem Bektasoglu`
+- Cem Bektasoglu